-Clifford Abelson is MSLAW's Chief Financial Officer.
-Mr. Abelson is a graduate of Clark University, with a

-Masters in Accounting from Northeastern University and a Masters in Taxation, with honors, from Bentley University.
+Clifford Abelson is MSLAW's Treasurer.
+Prior to his appointment as Treasurer, Mr. Abelson served as MSLAW's Chief Financial Officer.
+Mr. Abelson is a graduate of Clark University, with a Masters in Accounting from Northeastern University and a Masters in Taxation, with honors, from Bentley University.
 Mr. Abelson founded and was managing partner of Abelson & Company.
 He then worked as a Senior Executive at Ryan & Coscia.
 He is the treasurer for Cohen Hillel Academy and Temple Sinai.
-He is also on the Board of a number of community organizations.
+He is also on the board of a number of community organizations.